Mansi-Sharma25/CODEC_PROJECTS/Task2_Automated_Resume_Parser/README.md

 The project can be extended with:

 * Support for DOC/DOCX resumes
-* More advanced skill extraction
-* NLP-based resume analysis using spaCy
+* More advanced NLP-based information extraction using spaCy
-* Web interface using Flask
-* Database integration using PostgreSQL or SQLite
+* Database integration using PostgreSQL for large-scale applications
 * Searchable candidate database
 * Improved name and education extraction
-* Resume ranking based on required skills
+* Resume ranking based on job requirements

 ## 👩‍💻 Author